saverymax/selective_indexing/README.md

 If python == 3.6, continue on to section ii.
 If not, return to go.

-###ii
+### ii

-Assuming you have downloaded the .whl file, navigate to the directory where it lives and enter the command below to install.
+Alright, assuming you have downloaded the .whl file for the SIS package, navigate to the directory where it lives and enter the command below to install.
 ```
 pip install SIS-0.*.*-py3-none-any.whl
 ```